 Macrobiotic, Ayurveda and Whole foods Nutrition

-Long interest in health sciences led to my passion for teaching yoga, a path to wellness and balance in life and awakening consciousness.
+Life long interest in health and science led to my passion for teaching yoga, a path to wellness and balance in life and awakening consciousness.
 Gwynne is fully qualified and certified with the internationally-acclaimed Inspya Yoga School, The Ryoho School of Yoga and Graduate Diploma of Yoga Therapy, many courses with Donna Fahri.
 She has studied Ashtanga, Iyengar and Hatha yoga over the span of her long yoga career, with a wide range of teachers from around the world.
 Gwynne travels regularly to attend courses and workshops to update her knowledge and bring depth to her own practice and exploration of the art of yoga.